Mindinventory/iOS-Geofence-Demo/README.md

-# Geofence
+# iOS Geofence Demo
-You can setup your own latitude and longitude, and Geofencing notifies your app when the device enters or leaves geographical regions you set up.
+You can setup your own geofence by providing latitude and longitude, and it will notify your app when the device enters or leaves the geofence.

-It lets you can trigger a notification whenever you enter and leave the restaurant, Shopping center etc.
+Implementation of geofencing can be useful in various cases, You can define geofence that can trigger a notification whenever user enters or leaves the restaurant, Shopping center or particular region.

 In this geofencing tutorial, you will learn how to use region monitoring in iOS with Swift 4.0 – using the Region Monitoring API in Core Location.

-Implementation of this code can be used at many places, for example, where the latest and greatest deals whenever favorite shops or restaurant are nearby.

 # Requirements
 Minimum OS 10.0 and later

-# Note
+# Tip
 - To test in simulator you can use .GPX file (add GPX file file-> new -> under resource section there will option of GPX file)
 - For using GPX file when app is running in simulator there is option in xCode (debug -> simulate location -> select your GPX file)
-- In our demo we can use core data for storing region data for testing perpose. so core data model like below.
+- In our demo we are using core data to store region data for testing perpose. our core data model looks like below:

       extension TblGeofence {